OUniverse/OUniverseSRC/Docs/CppStyleGuide.md

 * LogC*
 * PopulaceEngineC

+## Struct

 Struct-like classes with abstract names can be simply named as they are but could use an S prefix as well:
 * ColorRBG
 * JsonWriter
 * VersionS
+* StrokeS

 #### Specialty Cases
 Certain repetitive purpose classes can have their own suffix.
-For example States are prefixed with T and UI element interfaces are followed by I.
+For example States are prefixed with State and UI element interfaces are followed by IO.

+* OpenWorldState
+* SystemMenuState
+* InventoryIO
+* DialogueIO

+##### Form
+Any class extending the basic Form type uses the F suffix.

-* OpenWorldS
+* AbilityF
-* SystemMenuS
+* EquippableF
-* InventoryI
+* RefF
-* DialogueI
+* ActorF

 ## Macros
 All upper case only used for efficiency purposes and as wrappers around Singletons.